joseluisq/ngrx-router-state-plus/README.md

   constructor (private store: Store<MyRootState>) { }

   // 2.
-Displaying some values
-  ngOnInit () {
+Displaying current Router State values ngOnInit () {
     this.route$
-      // `urlTokenSegments` gives you back all segments previously defined .subscribe((state) => console.log(state.urlTokenSegments))
+      // For example, `urlTokenSegments` gives you back all segments previously defined
+      // Since `state` based on `ActivatedRouteSnapshot`, you can also access to their properties as usual .subscribe((state) => console.log(state.urlTokenSegments))
       .unsubscribe()
   }